Kunzea fact sheet

 The bark from a kunzea is used by some animals to create a habitat.
 Notice the spider webs.

-Small feather white flowers on a branch
+Small feathery white kunzea flowers growing along a leafy branch in spring.

 Kunzea shrubs flower in spring and summer